Debunking the confusion between the CAB and NRC

 What is NRC:

 The NRC in Assam is basically a list of Indian citizens living in the state.
-It is a process to identity foreign nationals in the state.
+It is a process to identify foreign nationals in the state.

 The process of updating the NRC began after the Supreme Court ordered it in 2013.